needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/locomotion.md

 #### Teleportation Provider

 The Teleportation Provider Component implements the `LocomotionProvider` abstract class.
 You can have as many instances of the Teleportation Provider Component in your Scene as you need.
 However, in most cases, a single instance is enough.
-As a best practice, place this instance on the XR Rig GameObject.
+As a best practice, place this instance on the XR Origin GameObject.

 The following image shows the Teleportation Provider MonoBehaviour.